 - Infectious agent (such as bacteria or viruses)

 - Portal of exit (sneeze or body fluids splatter)

 - Portal of entry (open wound or inhalation)

 - Susceptible host (person)

 There are several effective strategies that can stop transmission in its tracks.
 According to the World Health Organization, “while hand hygiene is not the only measure to counter HAI, compliance with it alone can dramatically enhance patient safety, because there is much scientific evidence showing that microbes causing HAI are most frequently spread between patients on the hands of health-care workers.”
 Despite this, 40% of workers do not wash their hands often enough.
 Hand sanitizer is shown to be the most effective form of hand hygiene in healthcare settings according to the Centers for Disease Control.
 It has the greatest germ-kill rate, takes the least amount of time to apply, and can be used as an employee walks to his/her next task.
 Only 18 minutes are spent applying hand sanitizer during an eight-hour shift and one application reduces 99.99% of bacteria on hands.
 However, soap and water remain necessary, as some pathogens cannot be removed with sanitizer.
-More information regarding hygiene in the healthcare industry can be found here.
 A few of the most common HAIs spread by hands are:

 - Staphylococcus aureus (includes MRSA)

 - Streptococcus pyogenes (Group A Strep)